 The Network was set up to build on the success of the Exmoor Hill Farm Project, part of the SW Uplands Livestock Initiative which also covered Dartmoor and Bodmin Moor, funded by the Rural Development Programme for England.
 This funding source was due to end in December 2013 so local farmers were challenged to consider whether they wanted support to continue.

-A new farmer led group was set up, chaired by Exmoor farmer Dave Knight, who decided to work with local partners to source funding to continue, resulting in a bid to the Prince’s Countryside Fund and subsequent confirmation of additional RDPE transition funding.
+The Network has received funding since 2014 from the Prince’s Countryside Fund and the Exmoor National Park Authority.
+The Prince’s Countryside Fund is supporting the Network to address low farming incomes and rural isolation through its networking and training activities.
+Exmoor National Park Authority is supporting sustainable land management activities including farm visits, training, demonstrations and the peer support.
+We are a farmer led group, chaired by Exmoor farmer Dave Knight, who decided to work with local partners to source funding to continue, resulting in a bid to the Prince’s Countryside Fund and subsequent confirmation of additional RDPE transition funding.
 The group agreed on a Network model and recruited a new Officer to coordinate their activities.
 Network Officer Katherine Williams was appointed in April 2014, with management and hosting services provided through economic development agency, North Devon+.
-The Network’s steering group is composed of 10 farmers, 3 community and 3 agency representatives who meet every two months.
+The Network’s steering group is composed of 10 farmers, 2 community and 3 agency representatives who meet every two months. events".

 Exmoor Hill Farming Network

 Cutcombe Market, Wheddon Cross,

 Office Hours: 9am - 1pm (Monday to Friday)